vascoarizna/DC-EmployeeTurnOver/README.md

 # Report
 ## Analyzing the Employees TurnOver

+Machine Learning, and the whole AI spectrum, give us a lot of resources to attack many common problems we have on a daily basis.
+The creation of the so-called ML 'models' give us powerful information: predictions.

+Let's suppose we work for the HR team in a large company.
+The Board of the Company is worried about the relatively high turnover, and your team must look into ways to reduce the number of employees leaving the company.
+(This case is part of a DataCamp competition https://app.datacamp.com/workspace/w/fe01229f-0e67-47d8-8872-9eed8674da29)

+The team needs to understand better the situation, which employees are more likely to leave, and why.
+Once it is clear what variables impact employee churn, you can present your findings along with your ideas on how to attack the concern.
+The department has assembled data on almost 10,000 employees.
+The team used information from exit interviews, performance reviews, and employee records.
+The variables we will find in the dataset for each employee are:
+- Department - the department the employee belongs to.
+- Promotion - if the employee was promoted in the previous 24 months.
+- Review - the composite score the employee received in their last evaluation.
+- Projects - how many projects the employee is involved in.
+- Salary - for confidentiality reasons, salary comes in three tiers: low, medium, high.
+- Tenure - how many years the employee has been at the company.
+- Satisfaction - a measure of employee satisfaction from surveys.
+- Average Worked Hours per Month - the average hours the employee worked in a month.
+- Left - Whether the employee ended up leaving or not.

-In the following report, we will analyze three main premises:
+The analysis of the Data is a taks that must be tackle in phases.
+In this report, we will analyze three main premises:

 1. Which department has the highest employee turnover?
 Which one has the lowest?
+(Descriptive Analysis)
 2. Investigate which variables seem to be better predictors of employee departure.
+(Predictive Analysis)
 3. What recommendations would you make regarding ways to reduce employee turnover?
+(Prescriptive Analysis)

+In the first point, Descriptive Analysis, we will answer the idea of 'What has happened?'.
+This is what we have done through all the Exploratory Analysis: understand what happened in the company, through the data.
+The value we learn here are the so-called 'hindsights'.
+In the second point, Predictive Analysis, we will reply to the idea of 'What could happen in the future based on previous trends and patterns?'.
+We will get the features (attributes/columns/characteristics) that are more relevant to define the outcome of the model.
+Then, we will generate the model.
+The value we learn here are the so-called 'insights'.
+In the third point, Prescriptive Analysis, we will reply to the idea of 'What should the company do?'.
+We have what happened in the past.
+We have the key features that define the behavior of the outcome.
+Now it's in our hands to try to anticipate the future and try to get the outcomes we are looking for.
+Here we apply the model, and we bring some business strategies into the 'game'.
+Here, the support from the Company's Direction is critical to get the most of the model's outcome.
+The value we learn here are the so-called 'foresights'.

 Before starting with the first question, we will analyze the dataset to see if we can find insights.
 First, we will do an Exploratory Analysis by studying statistical data and correlations between the variables (in pairs).
 After this, we will do a Graphical Analysis.
 Moreover, we will continue analyzing pairs of data in a deeper way.
 Once we finish the analysis, we will release the first draft of the insights found.